tc39/notes/es7/2016-03/march-31.md

 AWB: We had a spec.
 We had divergent implementations.
 We looked it.
 We asked if the spec should change.
 We said no. We said that the spec was correct.
 An implementor becoming divergent doesn't invalidate that.

-FST: Firefox implemented the specified semantics as of two days ago.
+EFT: Firefox implemented the specified semantics as of two days ago.

 AWB: The specified behavior was not an experiment.
 It was existing behavior by a number of implementations.